 What is pXRF?

-Portable X-Ray Fluorescence – often termed “pXRF” – is a powerful instrument capable of simultaneously quantifying many elements in a single analysis.
+Portable X-Ray Fluorescence – often termed “pXRF” – is a powerful technology capable of simultaneously quantifying many elements in a single analysis.

 Modern pXRF instruments look like guns.
 You point and shoot your samples with X-rays resulting in characteristic signals which are detected and related to elemental composition.